 Welcome to Della Terra Teas.

-Based in Central Pennsylvania, Della Terra Teas was born out of a love for tea by the founder, David Worgul II.
+Based in Central Pennsylvania, Della Terra Teas was born out of a love for tea.
 Driven by our love for not just the flavors, but the health benefits of tea, we strive to give you the best in our teas gourmet flavors and aromas.

 Here at Della Terra Teas and you will be sure to find the most delectable teas to perfectly suit your tastes.
 All of our teas, fruits and herbals are hand picked and fresh from the fields to your cup.